endurodave/Async-SQLite/README.md

 * <a href="https://github.com/endurodave/DelegateMQ">DelegatesMQ</a> - Invoke any C++ callable function synchronously, asynchronously, or on a remote endpoint.
 * <a href="https://www.sqlite.org/">SQLite</a> - SQLite is a C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.

-# Project Build
+# Getting Started

-<a href="https://www.cmake.org">CMake</a> is used to create the build files.
-CMake is free and open-source software.
-Windows, Linux and other toolchains are supported.
-Example CMake console commands executed inside the project root directory:
+[CMake](https://cmake.org/) is used to create the project build files on any Windows or Linux machine.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
-<code>cmake -B Build -S .</code>
+   `cmake -B Build .`
+3. Build and run the project within the `Build` directory.

 # Delegate Quick Start